Archive for the 'comedy' Category

 Cast Pictures Anyone?

-All they had to say was, “These pictures are for you people!
+The director said, “These pictures are for you people!
 We’re doing this for you.”
 Oh really?
 Really?
 They’re for me?
 Just what I always wanted!
 Pictures of myself with the FACHADICK COMPANY that I can look at for the rest of my life and reminisce about my mini nervous breakdown at the Westway Diner.
 So my answer was, “Too busy, can’t make it.”

 Then he said, “But he might show up, so if you want to hurry and get your dress on you can get in the pictures.”
 Cranky had no intention of hurrying.
 Cranky just gave him a blank stare.
 When he didn’t show up for tech he lost his director status in my mind.
 So I go to the powder room.
 And when I come back the stage manager says to the director, “Did you tell Cranky the photographer isn’t coming so she doesn’t have to hurry?”

-My response was a genuine guffaw.
-I didn’t mean to laugh in his face.
-I really didn’t.
-It just came out.
+We had a very kind audience.
+They were laughing, laughing, laughing.
+You gotta love that.
 During the performance a couple of us were hanging out on the fire escape stairs waiting for our entrances and two people from the show in the theater two floors above came walking down the stairs.
 They went right to the entrance to the stage and mouthed, “Is this the bathroom?”

-Was Cranky tempted to say yes?
-Was there a kernel of truth in that because there was crap involved?
-Would it have hurt the play if two strangers wandered onstage?
-Well we will never know because Cranky did the right thing and directed them to fly hallway, where now half the lights are burned out, so you can’t see the flies coming.
+Was Cranky tempted to say yes.nWould it have hurt the play if two strangers wandered onstage?
+We will never know because Cranky did the right thing and directed them to fly hallway, where now half the lights are burned out, so you can’t see the flies coming.

 The Fucked Festival

 It all started when I tried to make a phone call on my husband’s IPod.
-“What are you doing?, he said.
+“What are you doing? he said.
 “Huh?”
 I said, “trying to make a call.”
 “That’s my IPod!” he said, as I tapped the screen with my forefinger.
 “Oh.
 Really?”
 I said.
 Oh oh.

 I thought I was keeping it together really well.
 I was like, “Wow I am under duress and I am handling it very well.”
 Then these kind of things started happening and I realized I wasn’t handling it well at all.

 A few days later I picked up my cell phone and listened for a dial tone before I dialed.
 Oh oh.
+This is the kind of stuff that happens to me when I’m stressed.

-So then I ran to my Filofax and realized I had had it flipped open to the wrong page and had made all these plans based on NEXT WEEK’S schedule.
-So I had to call my husband, email the director, email my scene partner and change everything and find the sides for the audition I didn’t miss.
+I ran to my Filofax and realized I had it flipped open to the wrong page and had made all these plans based on NEXT WEEK’S schedule.
+So I had to call my husband, email the director, email my scene partner and change everything and find the sides for the audition I DIDN’T MISS.
+This is not good.

-I have an ex-boyfriend from high school who is basically a shut in.
-He stays up all night watching TV, gets up at 2pm, takes his psychotropic medication and starts watching TV again.
+I have an ex-boyfriend from high school, Bob, who is basically a shut in.
+He was the coolest guy in three towns, gorgeous and in a band, had a car and killer blue eyes.
+Funny, how a lot of the cool guys are losers or go to jail after peaking in high school.
+Bob stays up all night watching TV, gets up at 2pm, takes his psychotropic medication and starts watching TV again.
 Once when we were talking he said, “You know Crank, I know all about what is going on.
 I know all the news and everything.
-But they never tell you what day it is.”
+But they never tell you what DAY it is.”
+I immediately sent him a couple of World Wildlife calendars with a note saying:

-Dear Bob.
+Dear Bob,

 Cranky

-Now Bob and I are in the same boat.
+Now Bob and I are in the same boat!
 And I had to fix it.
 So I looked at my life and identified the stressors.
 A sick relative that I take the loser bus on a horrible trip to depressed upstate to visit.
 Can’t change that.
 Rehearsing a show.
 Don’t wanna change that.
 The specter of co-producing a piece that I wrote with a summer festival in NYC.
 Ah-hah!
 Must change that.

 So May 6th comes and goes and no dates.
 So does May 7th.
 8th, 9th, 10th, 11, 12th.
 13th, 14th, 15th, 16th.
 17th.
 18th, 19th, and 20th.
 I send the festival four equally spaced emails explaining that I cannot proceed until I know the performance dates.
 Do I get an answer?
-OH NO. Oh oh.
+NO. NO. NO.

 All this time my mind is stuck going in circles.
 “Should I start working on it?
 Should I talk to the actresses I know and love?
 Should I start working on it?
 Should I have an audition?
 I wonder if that blond actress I like is doing anything now?
 Is someone gonna wanna learn a 20-minute piece for three or four performances?”
+I feel like the festival is now torturing me.
+On purpose.
+How long does it take to make up a schedule?
+Does the festival care about the playwrights?
+Or does it just wanna collect the door?
+Is this usury?
+Do I hate them now?
+AH, YEAH.
+So I run to my computer and write this email:

-I have been waiting to hear the performance dates for my piece since May 6th – the original date given to me that we would be receiving our dates.
+I’m sorry to report that I have accepted a role in a production that runs until mid-July.
+I have been waiting to hear the performance dates for my piece since May 6th – the original date given to me that we would be receiving our performance dates.
+I’m terribly sorry, but I have to withdraw from the festival, as I can no longer keep my life on hold waiting to figure out my schedule for the near future.

+I know you must have your reasons, but it seems inconsiderate to me and a sign of a lack of organization.
 It does not give me a good feeling about the festival to be continually put off about what I will be doing with my life for the summer.
+I do need to be able to make plans and say yea or nay to job offers.

 Cranky